raulcano/bitcoinminds/README.md

 # Bitcoin Minds | The most comprehensive list of Bitcoin resources

 The purpose of [BitcoinMinds.org](https://bitcoinminds.org) is to store:
-- A [single CSV](/bitcoinminds-ui/public/bitcoin-resources.csv) file with a curated collection of resources to study and learn from Bitcoin (e.g. articles, books, podcasts, etc.).
+- A [single CSV](/bitcoinminds-ui/public/bitcoin-resources.csv) file with a collection of resources to study and learn from Bitcoin (e.g. articles, books, podcasts, etc.).
 - The code of a simple Bootstrap Vue interface to load and present the resources from the CSV file.

 ![Screenshot1](bitcoinminds-ui/public/img/screenshot1.png)